Machian Gravity: A mathematical formulation for Mach's Principle: Static, Spherically symmetric solution for weak gravitation field

 Here, M is the mass at the center, and $G$ is Newton's gravitational constant. $\lambda$ and $K$ are the background-dependent quantities.
 They depend on the mass distribution around an object and not on the mass of the individual objects.

-Now let us understand how can we calculate these terms.
-Suppose there is some large object in the center, e.g. a star and we want to calculate the gravitational field around it.
-Suppose all the other objects are far far away from it.
-Suppose an object, e.g. a planet is orbiting it at a radius $r$.
-Let us consider that the gravitational mass of the planet is $m_g$.
-As all the other objects are far away, we can always assume that in the small enough region of spacetime $p_4 = m_g I/v$ should remain constant as $I$, which represents the potential from all the other objects of the universe most be constant in this region.
-If the Hamiltonian describing the motion of this planet is given by $H = \frac{1}{2m_0}\widetilde{g}^{AB}p_A p_B$ then $\dot{p}_4 = 0$, which imply $\frac{\partial H}{\partial \zeta}=0$.
+To better understand the implications of these term, consider a scenario where a large object, such as a star is located at the center, and we want to calculate the gravitational field around it.
+Suppose all the other objects are far away from it.
+Now consider a smaller object, such as a planet, is orbiting it at a radius $r$.
+Assume that the gravitational mass of the planet is $m_g$.
+As all the other objects are far away, we can always assume that in the small enough region of spacetime $p_4 = m_g I/v$ should remain constant as $I$ must be constant in this region.
+Therefore, the metric is independent of $\zeta$ and hence $\frac{\partial \gamma_{00}}{\partial \zeta} = 0$.
+This implies $\lambda = 0$, and consequently reduces the equation to the standard Newtonian gravity.
+Naturally, in an expanding Universe, this term would be nonzero since $\phi$ cannot be assumed constant, as discussed earlier.